aymaliev/OctoPrint-Octo4a_battery/README.md

 ## Setup

-1. Install manually the Octo4a_battery plugin using this URL:
+1. Install manually the Octo4a_battery plugin using the URL from this repository:

     https://github.com/aymaliev/OctoPrint-Octo4a_battery/archive/master.zip